Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-properties-java.md

 1. Contrast UI value
 1. Default value

+In other words, the lower the number the higher the priority.
+For example, if a value is defined as A in the contrast UI, and defined as B in the yaml file.
+B will be taken into account

 ## Load Path

 You can set the path to the YAML configuration file using the environment variable `CONTRAST_CONFIG_PATH` or the Java system property `contrast.config.path`.
 Like the rest of the configuration values, the system property takes precedence over the environment variable, if both are set.